 To put this in economic terms, the care work that enables all other forms of societal cohesion (i.e., the ability to show up at your job everyday) remains a trivialized form of labor undeserving of valuation and thus undeserving of investment.

 Take the example of the working mother, who must allocate time and energy to both raising children and showing up for her employer.
 She may receive little to no material support for the former, yet her economic system will one day come to benefit from the labor-power of her children as employable adults.
 Thus, from the prospective of employers, a large part of social reproduction often comes as a free service.
 Whereas from the perspective of the worker, this labor continues on as an invisible, unremunerated expense they must shoulder in private.
-(While the notion of welfare programs has sought to correct this situation, the prospect of material remuneration for care work remains an unresolved issue—especially as we shift more and more to a dual-earner system, where care work becomes a matter of outsourcing for the well-off, meanwhile publically-funded social services continue to experience extreme budget cuts to make room for corporate cash grabs.)
+(While the notion of welfare programs has sought to correct this situation, the prospect of material remuneration for care work remains an unresolved issue—particularly in the context of a dual-earner system undergoing extreme and unforgiving privatization.)

 It is imperative that our broadened conception of value not limit its image of human life to the quantitative.
 There is an irreducibly qualitative aspect to human flourishing that our economic system must make room for if it is to not only be sustainable, but enjoyable.